audioxide/data/data/posts/20210416-articles-ethical-alternatives-to-spotify-et-al.md

   - spotify
 featuredimage: article-images/spotify-alternatives-featured-image.jpg
 featuredimageAlt: A set of red headphones
-title: Ethical music streaming alternatives to Spotify et al.
+title: Ethical alternatives to Spotify and other major music streaming services
 author: frederick-obrien
 summary: The big dogs of music streaming aren’t great for musicians, but there are other options out there.
 Here are services putting artists first (or at least, not dead last)
 blurb: The big dogs of music streaming aren’t great for musicians, but there are other options out there.
-Here are services putting first (or at least, not dead last).
+Here are services putting artists first (or at least, not dead last).

 ---